ErikPlachta/ErikPlachta/README.md

 ## :wave: Hello, and welcome to my GitHub landing page

-My name is Erik, and I'm a Software Developer and IT Engineer by hobby and profession.
+My name is Erik 👋

+> I'm a Software Developer and IT Engineer.

-I use this Repo as a personal portfolio.
-If you want to learn more about me and my work, [I've published the content in this Repo to a GitHub Site](https://erikplachta.github.io/ErikPlachta/)
+This Repo hosts my website, [ErikPlachta.com](https://erikplachta.com), where you can go to learn more about me and my work.

-I use GitHub to manage my apps, and host custom domains.
-The majority of my repos are public, because building in public improves the quality of my work.

 ---